How do successful afterschool STEM programs do it?

 Intensive internship program to prepare and train pre-service STEM teachers.

-84% reported interest in taking further STEM classes in middle or high school.
+81% report a strong interest in taking more STEM courses in middle and high school.

-Goal 3: Increase the number of girls interested in pursuing STEM careers.
+Goal #3: Increase # of girls interested in STEM careers.

 Corporations and foundations provide the main source of support to Girlstart.
 Individuals and governments (federal and municipal) also provide important support to their programs.
 A full list of funders is listed here.
 A partnership with NASA through their Competitive Program for Science Museums, Planetariums, and NASA Visitor Centers Plus Other Opportunities (CP4SMP+) program is allowing them to expand Girlstart After School.